SandyHook SeaLife Foundation™

 Bill Curtsinger - National Geographic

-From the biggest to the smallest, from giant ocean predators to tiny bait fish, these animals are disappearing at an alarming rate
+From the biggest to the smallest, from giant ocean predators to tiny bait fish, many of the largest fish are disappearing at an alarming rate

 from over-fishing, shark fining, pollution and by-catch -

-fish the ocean needs to function - food we need to survive.
+fish the ocean needs to function - food humans need to survive.